angular-schule/website-articles/blog/2026-03-mini-typescript-hero/README.md

 **VS Code's approach:** You type blank lines between imports to create groups.
 VS Code sees these blank lines and treats them as group separators, sorting within each group while preserving the blank lines.
 If you want external (node_modules) imports separated from internal (local files) imports, you manually add a blank line between them and maintain it yourself every time you add new imports.

-**Mini TypeScript Hero's approach:** The extension automatically separates external (node_modules) from internal (local files) imports with blank lines between them—covering 90% of use cases without any configuration.
+**Mini TypeScript Hero's approach:** The extension automatically separates external (node_modules) from internal (local files) imports with blank lines between them.
+This will cover most use cases without any configuration.
 Want more?
 Optionally add specific patterns like `["/^@angular/", "/rxjs/", "Workspace"]` to group framework or library imports separately.
 No manual maintenance required.

 **What VS Code cannot do:**